• Home

 TUI travel share price was at the minimum value of 268.1 on February 14, 2022.
 The maximum price, on the other hand, was 275.8.
 The minimum and maximum prices for the TUI shares kept increasing until February 16, 2022.
 On February 16, the TUI stock price stayed at the minimum rate of 291.9 and with a maximum rate of 293.5.

 But starting from February 17 of 2022, the TUI share price makes its way down and continues to get lower by the end of February.
 On February 17, the share price of TUI group stocks was 285.7 (minimum) and 293.2 (maximum).
-The share price TUI went down to 207 (minimum) and 216.4 (maximum).
+The share price of TUI went down to 207 (minimum) and 216.4 (maximum).

 • TUI Share Price Forecast

 Based on the current rate of TUI shares, here is a forecast of the TUI share prices.
-On March 3, 2022, the tui share price is expected to stay at the minimum rate of 187.522 and a maximum rate of 232.294.
+On March 3, 2022, the TUI share price is expected to stay at the minimum rate of 187.522 and a maximum rate of 232.294.
 Therefore, if you want to buy stocks, it is an excellent time to buy when the price is down.

 According to the TUI share price forecast, the price of this group’s stocks is expected to go down to a 177.45 minimum and a 225.45 maximum price in 2022.
 By March 17, 2022, the TUI UK share price will hit a minimum rate of 170.
 05 and 218.67 maximum rates.